HDest-Community/hd-uacarmor/lore.md

 - Better protection that battle armour.
 - As light as garrison armour.
 - Protects from environmental damage like a radsuit.
-- Can block 7.76 reliably, but the mastermind will chew it up quickly.
+- Can block 7.76, sometimes.
+Don't rely on it.
 - Self-healing.
 - Does not make you invincible.